2025–26 South of Scotland Football League

-The 2025–26 South of Scotland Football League is the 80th season of the South of Scotland Football League, and the 12th season as part of the sixth tier of the Scottish football pyramid system.
-Lochar Thistle are the reigning champions.
+The 2025–26 South of Scotland Football League was the 80th season of the South of Scotland Football League, and the 12th season as part of the sixth tier of the Scottish football pyramid system.
+Lochar Thistle were the reigning champions.

+Dalbeattie Star won the league title on 18 April 2026, following their 11–0 win over Wigtown & Bladnoch, which took them out of reach of Stranraer reserves.

 Teams

 The following teams changed divisions after the 2024–25 season.